GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 While each country is looking at safeguards to address risks, many of the risks are global in nature.
 It is expected that as foundational models can perform a variety of tasks, the cost of access to these models will reduce as they become more widely accessible globally.
 Risks may arise from either intentional or unintentional misuse and could potentially arise anywhere.
 The recent Bletchley declaration, which 28 countries (including India, the US, the UK, Israel, and China) and the EU have signed, highlights the intention of countries to cooperate to both harness the benefits and to address the risks.
 This is therefore significant as it is possible that countries may look at common standards and regulatory principles in the future.

----

-# AI and the Indian context: Government initiatives laying foundation of growth of AI
+## AI and the Indian context: Government initiatives laying foundation of growth of AI

 There have been several Government initiatives that have laid out the foundation for approach to promote and develop AI in India.
 Some of the key initiatives are as follows:

-## The National Strategy for AI (2018)
+### The National Strategy for AI (2018)
-NITI Aayog released the National Strategy for Artificial Intelligence (NSAI 2018) which highlighted the use of AI in Healthcare (for diagnostics and personalized treatment); Agriculture (for demand prediction), Education (for improving access and quality), Smart cities and infrastructure (for enhancing quality of life) and Smart Mobility, which includes the use of AI in Transport and logistics.
+NITI Aayog released the National Strategy for Artificial Intelligence (NSAI 2018) which highlighted an approach to support “AI4ALL”.
+It emphasized a concerted collaborative effort by relevant stakeholders, with the government playing a leading role.
+A key element of the NSAI 2018 was the laying down of the sectoral priorities for AI in India, which include the use of AI in Healthcare (for diagnostics and personalized treatment), Agriculture (for demand prediction), Education (for improving access and quality), Smart cities and infrastructure (for enhancing quality of life) and Smart Mobility, which includes the use of AI in Transport and logistics.

 Suggested in this strategy paper, AIRAWAT (AI Research, Analytics and Knowledge Assimilation platform) was also launched.
 This platform guides the research and development of AI and other emerging technologies in India.

-## The Principles of Responsible AI
+### The Principles of Responsible AI
 NITI Aayog released the Principles of Responsible AI, which were finalized in 2021.
 These principles were designed to provide a framework that would serve as an enabling environment for promoting a responsible AI ecosystem in India.
 These include the Principles of Safety and Reliability, Equality, Inclusivity and Non-discrimination, Privacy and Security, Transparency, Accountability, and Protection and Reinforcement of Positive Human Values.

-## National AI Mission under PM-STIAC
+### National AI Mission under PM-STIAC
 The Prime Minister’s Science, Technology and Innovation Advisory Council (PM-STIAC) launched the National AI Mission in 2022 with a strong R&D focus.
 It aims to bring together academia and industry on developing core AI research capability at the national level and also encourage international collaborations.
 - India’s National Artificial Intelligence Portal ‘INDIAI’ was also launched as a one-stop digital platform for AI-related developments in India.
 This is a common infrastructure for developers to share tools, data and resources.

-## India AI 2023 Report by MEITY
+### India AI 2023 Report by MEITY
 The Vision of India AI Report: India AI Mission ensures a precise and cohesive strategy to bridge the gaps in the existing AI ecosystem with regards to compute infrastructure, AI financing, research and innovation, skilling, and building institutional capacity for datasets.
-MEITY has identified the following seven AI Pillars in this report, which pertain to the focus areas of the government's AI strategy:
+MEITY has identified the following seven AI Pillars in this report, which pertain to the focus areas of the government’s AI strategy:
 - IndiaAI Centres of Excellence
 - India Dataset Platform (IDP)
 - Institutional capacity and design of National Data Management Office (NDMO)